mattwamoto/Afiax-Employee-handbook/roles/sfia (legacy)/academy_software_engineer.md

 ## Summary of role

-Attending Made Tech Academy to learn about software engineering in the public sector.
+Attending Afiax Connected Healthcare Academy to learn about software engineering in the public sector.

 ## Required competency for role